Is 50 reviews enough? Do you need 500? We break down the data on how many reviews it takes to dominate local search in your industry.

 Search for your service in your area.
 Look at the top 3 results in the Google Map Pack.
 Count their reviews.
 That's your competitive benchmark.

-1. Search "[your service] in [your city]" on Google
+1. Search: "[your service] in [your city]" on Google

-2. Note the review counts of the top 3 local results
+2. Note: The review counts of the top 3 local results

-4. That's your target—at minimum
+4. Target: That's your goal—at minimum

 Industry Benchmarks